ArstamyanArthur/YSU-IAM-problems/README.md

 # YSU-IAM-problems
-Wonderful problems that are in YSU Informatics &amp; Applied Mathematics faculty books & in my mind
+Wonderful problems that were in YSU Informatics &amp; Applied Mathematics faculty books & in my mind